 (i) Limited liability partnership (sociedade limitada)

-Brazilian law has various types of legal entities, but the most often-used entity is a limited liability company (sociedade limitada).
+The most common legal entity in Brazil is a limited liability partnership (sociedade limitada).
 The limitada has some elements of general partnerships, but it operates as a company for tax purposes.
 It is an entity somewhat akin to an English limited liability partnership and a Delaware limited liability company.
 Limitadas are primarily governed by the Civil Code.

-The “partners” of a limitada hold shares (quotas) in the entity and have the benefit of their personal liability being limited to the amount of unpaid capital.
+The “partners” (shareholders or “sócios”) of a limitada hold shares (quotas) in the entity.
+The shareholders’ personal liability is limited to the amount of unpaid capital.
 However, this “limited liability” has traditionally been less limited than that afforded to shareholders in common law companies: partners (even those who are not directors or officers) could still be held personally liable for some breaches by the limitada – including for employment, environmental, consumer protection, competition and, sometimes, tax-related obligations.

-A limitada can have one or more partners (shareholders).
-Limitadas do not require Brazilian individuals or companies to hold any equity – partners (shareholders) may be one or more foreign individuals or entities (or a mixture of the two).
+A limitada can have one or more shareholders.
+Limitadas do not require Brazilian individuals or companies to hold any equity – shareholders may be one or more foreign individuals or entities (or a mixture of the two).
 However, all foreign partners must appoint a Brazilian resident to hold a power of attorney.
 Among other formalities, the power of attorney must:

 - be for an indefinite period;

 - set out the attorney’s tax file number (CPF); and

-- grant to the attorney at least the power to be served with legal proceedings on the grantor’s behalf and, in the case of foreign legal entities, to manage the assets and rights of the legal entity in Brazil and to represent it before the Brazilian Federal Revenue Department (Secretaria da Receita Federal).
+- grant to the attorney at least the power to be served with legal proceedings on the grantor’s behalf and the power to manage the assets and rights of the legal entity in Brazil and to represent it before Brazil’s Federal Revenue Department.

 Non-residents also need to grant the attorney the power to represent them before financial institutions, the Central Bank and tax authorities due to the various filings required to be made.

 (ii) Corporation (sociedade anônima)

-Sociedades anônimas, or “SAs”, are similar to English companies or US corporations.
+Sociedades anônimas, or “SAs”, are Brazil’s equivalent to English companies and US corporations.
 The capital of an SA is divided by shares.
-Insofar as asset protection is concerned, SAs tend to offer greater protection to shareholders than limitadas.
+SAs tend to offer greater protection to shareholders than limitadas.
 They are mainly governed by the Corporations Law.